runtimerevolution/live_log/README.md

 mount LiveLog::Web, at: 'rrtools/live-log'
 ```

-It will be accessible on the browser at `/rrtools/live-log`.
+It will be accessible on the browser at `/rrtools/live-log` with or without middlewares.

+#### Middleware
 ##### Basic Auth

 Enabling basic auth requires adding the middleware with recommended environment variables